 Mobile app quality

 Bank apps have come a long way.
 These days, you can conduct almost any banking transaction from your phone.
 With that said, make sure that the bank you are signing up for has a well-rated mobile banking app.
-Not all providers offer great mobile experiences, and so it definitely pays to research this ahead of time.
+Not all providers offer great mobile experiences, so it definitely pays to research this ahead of time.

 Generally speaking, the most established national and online banks have robust mobile apps, so that’s good news.